-Demand simply means a consumer’s desire to buy goods and services and without any hesitation, and pay the price for it.
+Demand simply means a consumer’s desire to buy goods and services without any hesitation and pay the price for it.
 In simple words, demand is the number of goods that the customers are ready and willing to buy at several prices during a given time frame.
-Preferences and choices, which are the basics of demand, can be described in terms of the cost, benefits, profit and other variables.
+Preferences and choices are the basics of demand, and can be described in terms of the cost, benefits, profit, and other variables.

-The amount of a good that the customer picks up modestly relies on the cost of the commodity, the cost of other commodities, the customer’s earnings and his or her tastes and proclivity.
-The amount of a commodity that a customer is ready to purchase and is able to manage and afford provided prices of goods and customer’s tastes and preferences are known as demand for the commodity.
+The amount of goods that the customers pick, modestly relies on the cost of the commodity, the cost of other commodities, the customer’s earnings, and his or her tastes and proclivity.
+The amount of a commodity that a customer is ready to purchase, is able to manage and afford at provided prices of goods, and customer’s tastes and preferences are known as demand for the commodity.

-The demand curve is a graphical depiction of the association between the price of a commodity or service and the number demanded for a given time frame.
-In a typical depiction, the cost will appear on the left vertical axis; the number (quantity) demanded on the horizontal axis is called a demand curve.
+The demand curve is a graphical depiction of the association between the price of a commodity or the service and the number demanded for a given time frame.
+In a typical depiction, the cost will appear on the left vertical axis.
+The number (quantity) demanded on the horizontal axis is known as a demand curve.

-There are many determinants of demand, but the top 5 determinants of demand are as follows:
+There are many determinants of demand, but the top five determinants of demand are as follows:

-- Product Cost- Demand of product changes as per the change in the price of the commodity.
-People decide to buy a product remains constant only if all the factors related to it remains to fix unchanged.
+Product cost: Demand of the product changes as per the change in the price of the commodity.
+People deciding to buy a product remain constant only if all the factors related to it remain unchanged.

-- The income of the Consumers- When income rises, the number of goods demanded, also increases.
+The income of the consumers: When the income increases, the number of goods demanded also increases.
 Likewise, if the income decreases, the demand also decreases.

-- Consumer Expectation- High expectation of income or expectation in the increase of good’s price also leads to an increase in demand.
+Consumer expectation: High expectation of income or expectation in the increase in price of a good also leads to an increase in demand.
 Similarly, low expectation of income or low pricing of goods will decrease the demand.

-- Buyers in the Market- If the number of buyers for a commodity is huge or less than there be a shift in demand.
+Buyers in the market: If the number of buyers for a commodity are more or less, then there will be a shift in demand.

-You may also want to know: What are Shifts in the Demand Curve?
+You may also want to know: What are the Shifts in the Demand Curve?

 Types of Demand

-- Price demand- It refers to various types of quantities of goods or services which a customer will buy at a coated price and given time, considering other things remain constant.
+- Price demand: It refers to various types of quantities of goods or services that a customer will buy at a quoted price and given time, considering the other things remain constant.

-- Income demand- It refers to various types of quantities of goods or services which a customer will buy at different stages of income, considering other things remain constant.
+- Income demand: It refers to various types of quantities of goods or services that a customer will buy at different stages of income, considering the other things remain constant.

-- Cross demand- This means that the product’s demand doesn’t depend on its own cost but depends on the cost of the other related commodities.
+- Cross demand: This means that the product’s demand does not depend on its own cost but depends on the cost of the other related commodities.

-- Direct demand- When goods or services satisfy an individual’s wants directly is known as direct demand.
+- Direct demand: When goods or services satisfy an individual’s wants directly, it is known as direct demand.

-- Derived demand or Indirect demand- The goods or services demanded or needed for manufacturing goods and which satisfy the consumer indirectly is known as derived demand.
+- Derived demand or Indirect demand: The goods or services demanded or needed for manufacturing the goods and satisfying the consumer indirectly is known as derived demand.

-- Joint demand-To produce a product there are many things that are related to each other, for example, to produce bread, we need services like an oven, fuel, flour mill, etc. So, the demand for other additional things to produce a product is known as joint demand.
+- Joint demand: To produce a product there are many things that are related to each other, for example, to produce bread, we need services like an oven, fuel, flour mill, and more.
+So, the demand for other additional things to produce a product is known as joint demand.